ncatlab/nlab-content/pages/1408.md

   \,.
 $$

-Since rings can be identified with left-exact functors $(Ring^{fin})^{op}\to Set$, we don't need to impose any admissibility structure in order to recover the notion of a *sheaf of rings*, since left-exactness is part of the definition of a "structure sheaf."
+Since rings can be identified with left-exact functors $(Ring^{fin})^{op}\to Set$, we don't need to impose any admissibility structure in order to recover the notion of a sheaf of rings, since left-exactness is part of the definition of a "structure sheaf."
 We do, however, need an admissibility structure if we want to recover the notion of a sheaf of *local* rings, as in the previous example above.

 ### Derived ringed spaces